joemoose/psiops/docs/equipment.md

 !!! example

-	If you wear tier-2 ballistic body armor and have both a riot shield and a helmet equipped, your armor rating is 2 + 1 + 1 = 4.
+	If you wear medium ballistic body armor and have both a riot shield and a helmet equipped, your armor rating is 2 + 1 + 1 = 4.
 However, the maximum damage reduction is capped at 3, so only 3 points of damage are deducted.

 #### Additional Functionality